-As Sega’s Mascot Turns 25, This Is What We Want from a New Sonic Game
+As Sega’s Mascot Turns 25, This Is What We Want From a New Sonic Game

 Related, on Motherboard: Shoot Your Own Amateur Porn With ‘Sonic Dreams Collection’

-The contrast between these two styles would allow both sets of strengths to shine—the fast-paced, adrenaline-fueled thrills of the 3D games highlighting and emphasizing the careful, methodical platforming of the 2D titles, and vice versa.
+The contrast between these two styles would allow both sets of strengths to shine – the fast-paced, adrenaline-fuelled thrills of the 3D games highlighting and emphasising the careful, methodical platforming of the 2D titles, and vice versa.

 Of course, all that’s been released so far is a spiffy new logo, with a podgy hedgehog and a background distinctly similar to Green Hill Zone.
 It could be in support of a game (that isn’t the 3DS-exclusive Sonic Boom: Fire & Ice, which has been coming for a while), but it could just as easily be artwork for a retrospective documentary about the series.
 I hope, though, that Sega does have an anniversary game planned, and that they’ve learned from their past mistakes.
 The time is right for a Sonic game that truly reflects the best of both dimensions he’s inhabited.
 He deserves it.
 We all do.